 During Q1-2016, 1,136 soil samples were collected across four 250 m x 50 m grids in the vicinity of the Faré South Zone to assess possible SW-trending extensions, as well as the importance of a NNW-trending breccia zone identified during the Phase 2 RC drilling campaign.
 The most significant results yielded were from Grid 3, which clearly show south-westward extension of the Faré South anomaly (>30 ppb) by at least 750 metres and up to 600 m in width.
 A possible new gold anomaly (10-60 ppb) has also been identified in Grid 1, extending 1,250 m in a NW-SE direction, and this may correlate with NW-trending structures identified elsewhere in the licence area.
 Multiple, albeit less distinct, NE- and NW-trends are also evident in Grid 4, with a number of samples yielding 30-60 ppb and >60 ppb.

-As part of it’s Year 3 earn-in at Senala, IAMGOLD has confirmed that it will complete c.10,000m aircore (‘AC’) drilling to further define and confirm areas of anomalism.
-A follow up RC drilling programme will be designed contingent on results from the AC drilling.
+As part of it’s Year 3 earn-in at Senala, IAMGOLD is undertaking a c.10,000m aircore (‘AC’) drilling to further define and confirm areas of anomalism.
+Subject to these results, 5,000m follow-up RC drilling is planned.
+IAMGOLD also plans to undertake 1,000m diamond drilling to test mineralised intervals previously identified by the Company.